microlinkhq/browserless/README.md

 Every time a new page is created, it will be an incognito page.

 An incognito page will not share cookies/cache with other browser pages.

+##### stealthMode

+type:`boolean`</br>
+default: `false`

+Enables a bunch of evasion techniques that make the headless browser detection harder.

+Only works with the `puppeteer-extra` package and requires the [puppeteer-extra-plugin-stealth](https://www.npmjs.com/package/puppeteer-extra-plugin-stealth) to be installed

 ### .html(url, options)